$B\to V\ell^+\ell^-$ in the Standard Model from Light-Cone Sum Rules: Phenomenological applications

 where the first error is experimental and the second error is theoretical.
 Finally we also compare our results to the values obtained indirectly from global fits of the CKM matrix \cite{Charles:2004jd,Bona:2006ah},

-The various values for $|V_{\rm ub}|$ quoted in this section are summarised graphically in fig.~\ref{fig:vub}.
+The various values for $|V_\mathrm{ub}|$ quoted in this section are summarised graphically in Fig.~\ref{fig:vub}.

-The $B \to (\rho,\omega) $ form factors do not, and should not, incorporate an $S$-wave contribution since the $ (\rho,\omega) \to \pi \pi$ is necessarily in a $P$-wave (c.f. section \ref{sec:finite}).
-Hence the experimental branching ratios might be too large which in turn leads to a systematic upward shift of $|V_{\rm ub}|$ as extracted from these analyses.
-In ref.~\cite{Meissner:2013pba} (c.f. fig.~9 of that reference) this effect has been analysed and it has been found that the integrated line shapes of the $S$-wave over the interval $[m_\rho - \Gamma_\rho, m_\rho + \Gamma_\rho]$ is around $12\%$ of the corresponding $P$-wave contribution.
-This means that if the $S$-wave is neglected altogether then we can expect an upward shift of $\sim 6\%$ of the $|V_{\rm ub}|$ values.
+The $B \to (\rho,\omega) $ FFs do not, and should not, incorporate an $S$-wave contribution since the $ (\rho,\omega) \to \pi \pi$ is necessarily in a $P$-wave (cf.~section \ref{sec:finite}).
+Hence the experimental branching ratios might be too large which in turn leads to a systematic upward shift of $|V_\mathrm{ub}|$ as extracted from these analyses.
+In Ref.~\cite{Meissner:2013pba} (cf.~Fig.~9 of that reference) this effect has been analysed and it has been found that the integrated line-shapes of the $S$-wave over the interval $[m_\rho - \Gamma_\rho, m_\rho + \Gamma_\rho]$ is around $12\%$ of the corresponding $P$-wave contribution.
+This means that if the $S$-wave is neglected altogether then we can expect an upward shift of $\sim 6\%$ of the $|V_\mathrm{ub}|$ values.
 In the BaBar and Belle analysis the $S$-wave has not been subtracted systematically.
-Hence if the precision below the $10\%$-level is to be reached then the experimental analyses has to perform an angular analysis\footnote{For the $\pi\pi$ final state one can make use of the isospin in order to deduce whether its an $S$- or $P$-wave contribution \cite{Behrens:1999vv}.} in order to subtract the $S$-wave.
+Hence if the precision below the $10\%$-level is to be reached then the experimental analyses have to perform an angular analysis\footnote{For the $\pi\pi$ final state one can make use of the isospin in order to deduce whether it is an $S$- or $P$-wave contribution \cite{Behrens:1999vv}.} in order to subtract the $S$-wave.

-Leaving aside the inclusive determinations we conclude that our $|V_{\rm ub}|$-values from the combined Belle \& BaBar analysis are somewhat lower but surely consistent with $B \to \pi \ell \nu$ determinations as well as the global CKM fits.
-The values of $|V_{\rm ub}|$ which are considerably lower than the average come with large experimental uncertainties and are consistent at the level of one standard deviation.
+Leaving aside the inclusive determinations we conclude that our $|V_\mathrm{ub}|$-values from the combined Belle and BaBar analysis are somewhat lower but surely consistent with $B \to \pi \ell \nu$ determinations as well as the global CKM fits.
+The values of $|V_\mathrm{ub}|$ which are considerably lower than the average come with large experimental uncertainties and are consistent at the level of one standard deviation.
 The uncertainty is rather large and an updated analysis with the full BaBar data set will be more telling.